neutrons/hyspecppt/docs/source/design/hyspecpptclasses.rst

             Note right of Presenter: Check the validation status of all ExperimentWidget parameters (ExperimentWidget.validation_status)
             Note right of Presenter: Invalid Status: Nothing

 #.
-This describes the sequence of events happening among M-V-P when Crosshair parameters delta_e_value and qmod_value are updated in order to draw crosshair on the plot : crosshair_parameters_update()
+This describes the sequence of events happening among M-V-P when Crosshair parameters are updated in order to see a new plot : handle_field_values_update()

     * Valid Status: